 The Wonju-Gangneung line is operated by the Korea Rail Network Authority (KRNA).
 It spans over a length of 120 kilometers.
-Its purpose is to provide faster and easier access to the largest winter sports facilities in Korea including PyeongChang to the public.
+Its purpose is to provide faster and easier access to the public to the largest winter sports facilities in Korea, including PyeongChang.
 The latest LTE-R network will be available across 7 stations along the line.
 It is made interoperable with the help of legacy Trunked Radio System (TRS), Very High Frequency (VHF) systems and the national Public-Safety LTE (PS-LTE) network.

 Yihan Kim, Senior Vice President and Head of Enterprise Business Performing Unit of KT, was quoted, “We are delighted to work with Samsung to provide critical communications systems for this brand new high-speed train line.
 The new line puts Gangneung only two hours away from Seoul, and LTE-R will make the journey for PyeongChang visitors a much safer and reliable experience.”